cdktf/cdktf-provider-datadog/docs/syntheticsTest.go.md

 Details of the files for an "upload files" step, JSON encoded string.

+Refer to the examples for a usage example showing the schema.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.57.0/docs/resources/synthetics_test#files SyntheticsTest#files}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.58.0/docs/resources/synthetics_test#files SyntheticsTest#files}

 ---